yaquaholic/SolarWinds-PowerShell/Mass unmanage/Readme.md

 On our system with about 1500 monitored devices the 2nd and 3rd scripts take ~10 minutes to run.

-You will need to update the variables for the orion.fqdn, username and password to match your Orion system.
+In each script you will need to update the following variables to match your Orion system:
+$server = 'orion.fqdn'
+$user = "username"
+$password ="password"